Robert Charles Browne: Arrest, trial and imprisonment

-Two years after the discovery of Church's remains, investigators focused on matching the evidence left at the crime scene, specifically on the fingerprints left behind by the killer.
-One of the investigators, Tom Carney, eventually submitted them to AFIS, which got a match to Browne through the past felony convictions in Louisiana.
-Because of this, he was arrested and charged with Church's murder on March 28, 1995.
+In 1995, four years after Heather Church's abduction and two years after the discovery of her remains, new investigators focused on matching the evidence left at the crime scene, specifically the fingerprints left behind by the killer.
+The original investigators had searched only two AFIS systems.
+(AFIS-Automated Fingerprint Identification Systems).
+Tom Carney, a former Miami Police Investigator and a new investigator to the Colorado Springs Police Department, knew that not all AFIS systems were connected to each other.
+The Miami Police Department was the first city in the U.S. to fully operate an AFIS system in 1981.
+Carney spent two months researching AFIS systems throughout North America, including Canada and Mexico and discovered 92 separate AFIS systems that had not been searched.
+Carney contacted all 92 agencies with those systems and submitted the crime scene latent prints to each of them which ultimately led to a match to Browne through past felony convictions in Louisiana and California.
+Because of this, Browne was arrested and charged with Church's murder on March 28, 1995.

-Not long after, Browne accepted a plea bargain proposed by District Attorney John Anderson, in which he would plead guilty to Church's murder in exchange for the state not seeking the death sentence against him and would drop all additional charges (with the exception of first-degree murder).
+Not long after, Browne accepted a plea bargain proposed by the local District Attorney, in which he would plead guilty to Church's murder in exchange for the state not seeking the death sentence against him and would drop all additional charges (with the exception of first-degree murder).
 As a result, he was instead sentenced to life imprisonment without parole.
 Over the years, Browne started writing numerous cryptic letters to the El Paso County Sheriff's Office, one of which stated that "the score is you 1, the other team 48."
 Eventually, various investigators started privately communicating with Browne, who gradually revealed through poetry and prose that he had supposedly killed 48 or 49 people since 1970.

 Whilst initially skeptical of his claims, interest in his confessions was bolstered after Browne accepted a plea deal relating to the 1987 murder of Rocio Sperry, for which he was given another life term.
 Shortly after his plea, investigators from the Mendoza reported that they were seeking a DNA link back to Browne, but nothing came out of this inquiry.